Our League in Action!

 News From Our Action Chair Gloria Chun Hoo

-League Announces a New Study on Local Governance
+League Announces Work on a Proposed New Study on Local Governance

 Two long-time League members Trixie Johnson, a former League president and former San Jose City Councilmember, and Virginia Holtz, also a former League president and director of the Santa Clara Open Space Authority, will develop the "scope" for the study, now to be named "Local Government Structures."
 The scope and process for the study will be discussed at the next meeting in November.